xenify-io/litepaper/README.md

 ## ♦️ Scenario 2: User burns during Hour-24 of a cycle

   - Now, let’s say you decide to burn 10,000 batches during the last hour of the daily cycle.
-Taking into account that the Discount Constant (CS) during the last hour of a cycle is 0 and the Gas Coefficient (GC) during the last hour is 100%, the protocol will determine your Burn Fee (BF) as $5,000.
+Taking into account that the Discount Coefficient (CS) during the last hour of a cycle is 0 and the Gas Coefficient (GC) during the last hour is 100%, the protocol will determine your Burn Fee (BF) as $5,000.

 <br>